CodeAlexx/EriDiffusion/README.md

 - 📋 Multi-GPU distributed training
 - 📋 Advanced adaptation methods (DoRA, LoKr)

-See CLAUDE.md for detailed development guidelines and model specifications.
+See the documentation for detailed development guidelines and model specifications.

 ## License